An exceptional plane

 At the end of the fifties, French and British confront their work.
 The first ones (Sud Aviation) are working on a "Super Caravelle" project; the latter (the future British Aircraft Corporation) are designing the BAC 223, two fairly comparable projects.
 The main difference is that the French are looking to design a medium-haul and the British a long-haul.

-The two sides meet on the principle of the delta wing.
-The British offer a tilting nose, formula already applied to the Fairey Delta 2.
-They also agree on the choice of material: an aluminum alloy, the AU2GN.
-The engines will be Olympus 593, co-produced by Bristol Siddeley Engines Ltd (future Rolls Royce) for the basic thruster and SNECMA for the ejection system.
+The two parties agree on the principle of the delta wing.
+The British propose a tilting nose, a formula already applied to the Fairey Delta 2.
+They also agree on the choice of material: an aluminum alloy, AU2GN.
+The engines will be Olympus 593s, co-produced by Bristol Siddeley Engines Ltd (future Rolls Royce) for the basic propeller and SNECMA for the ejection system.

-In 1961, the consulting firms of Sud Aviation, led by Lucien Servanty, and British Aircraft Corporation, led by WJ Strang, are getting closer.
+In 1961, the design offices of Sud Aviation, led by Lucien Servanty, and British Aircraft Corporation, headed by WJ Strang, came together.
 An intergovernmental agreement was signed in London on November 29, 1962.
-It enshrines the principle of equal sharing between the two countries: each country has its own assembly line, builds its own prototype, and alternately manages the technical division.
-They also share program funding, development work and production.
+It established the principle of equal sharing between the two countries: each country had its own assembly line, built its own prototype, and took turns directing the technical division.
+They also shared the financing of the program, development work, and production.

-This cooperation, however, poses a number of practical difficulties (alternation of the presidency, language, units of measurement) and technical (working methods).
-At the time of the rejection of Britain's entry into the European Community, tensions between the two Governments are increasing.
-Finally, despite their threats, the British do not withdraw from the project.
+This cooperation, however, posed a certain number of practical difficulties (alternation of the presidency, language, units of measurement) and technical difficulties (working methods).
+At the time of the refusal of Great Britain's entry into the European Community, tensions between the two governments increased.
+Finally, despite their threats, the British did not withdraw from the project.

-In 1963, a discussion began on the name of the supersonic.
-General de Gaulle calls it "Concord", a term common to both languages and referring to the agreement between the partners.
-A controversy over the presence or not of the "e" final opposes the two countries.
-In 1967, it was finally decided that the supersonic name would be "Concorde" in both languages, the "e" evoking "Excellence", "England", "Europe" and "Entente".
+In 1963, a discussion began over the name of the supersonic.
+General de Gaulle named it "Concord", a term common to both languages and referring to the agreement between the partners.
+A controversy over the presence or absence of the final "e" opposed the two countries.
+In 1967, it was finally decided that the supersonic would be called "Concorde" in both languages, the "e" evoking "Excellence", "England", "Europe" and "Entente".

 Claude Nougaro